albertvisser/hotkeys/readme.rst

 A couple of plugins - that I made for the tools that I use - is included, as well as an empty (in the sense that it does nothing) plugin containing various explanations.
+To use the included plugins, you don't need to copy them to the editor/plugins subdirectory, you can just (sym)link them.

 Usage